Joe Maller.com

 $ git --version

-It's now safe to delete the src folder which contained the download and source files.
+It’s now safe to delete the src folder containing the downloaded tarball and source files.

 My preferred shared hosting providers are A2 Hosting and WebFaction.